What is Interlibrary Loan and who can use it?

 What is Summit?

-Summit is a union catalog of colleges and universities in Washington and Oregon.
-If a book is not owned by the UPS library, it may be available in Summit.
-Items are requested by the patron from Summit.
-You will receive an email or phone call when the item arrives.
-Please check SIMON, our library catalog, before requesting an item via Summit and also check Summit before requesting an item via Interlibrary Loan.
-We will not interlibrary loan items available through Summit.
+Summit is a union catalog of colleges and universities in Washington, Oregon and Idaho.
+If a book is not available at the Puget Sound Library (not owned, damaged, or missing), it may be available in Summit.
+Items are requested by the patron from Summit and will receive an email when the item arrives.
+Please check Primo, our library catalog, before requesting an item via Interlibrary Loan OR Summit.
+We will not Interlibrary loan items that are available through Summit.
 More information about ORBIS Cascade Alliance...

 Information for libraries requesting items from the University of Puget Sound

-The University of Puget Sound is a reciprocal lender (we charge you what you charge us), as well as members of the LVIS, Summit (ORBIS CASCADE), NAPCU and PSAIL consortiums.
+The University of Puget Sound is a reciprocal lender (we charge you what you charge us), as well as members of the LVIS and Summit (ORBIS CASCADE ALLIANCE).

-- Requests accepted via: OCLC, ALA requests via mail, fax, or Ariel.
+- Requests accepted via: OCLC or ALA requests via email.